anywherelan/awl/README.md

 ## Features

 - unlike many alternatives, it works fully peer-to-peer, no need to set up or trust any third-party coordination servers.
 Your traffic goes directly to other devices
+- route traffic through remote peers like a SOCKS5 proxy
 - easy to use: just download the app, scan QR code of your device, and you're set up
 - built-in support for NAT traversal
 - if both devices don't have public IP addresses (thus peer-to-peer is unavailable), awl will send your encrypted data through community relays (donates for infrastructure are welcome!)